TEXT-S&P summary: Parkson Retail Group Ltd.

 -- Parkson’s cash in hand and cash flow from operations are sufficient to meet committed capital expenditure, working capital needs, debt repayments, and dividend payouts over the next 12 months.

--- The company has sufficient headroom in its loan covenant to absorb a 30% decline in EBITDA.
+-- The company has sufficient headroom in its loan covenant to absorb an EBITDA decline of 30%.

-Parkson has a net cash position since 2005, excluding operating-lease-adjusted debt.
+Parkson has had a net cash position since 2005, excluding operating-lease-adjusted debt.
 We expect the company to continue to adhere to its liquidity policy of maintaining a minimum cash balance equal to its trade payables.
-Nevertheless, we view Parkson’s dividend payout policy of about 44%-48% as high compared with the 14.57% average payout ratio for listed Chinese retailers.
-However, Parkson’s payout is in line with that of other listed department store operators.
+Nevertheless, we view Parkson’s dividend payout policy of about 44%-48% as high compared with the average payout ratio for listed Chinese retailers of 14.57%, although it is in line with other listed department store operators.

 Due to Parkson’s cash-generative concessionaire business model, we expect the company to fund most of its expansion through cash holdings and cash flow from operations.